schneems/rust_macro_tutorial/docs/proc_macro_basic_works.md

 In this code we're looping through all of the fields and pulling out the identifier (i.e. `version` for `version: String`), as well as the un-underscored name.
 Like we saw with the struct identifier, we will use the `quote::quote!` macro and the inner variables `ident` and `name` to check if the current value does not equal the old value, and if that happens then format that information and add it to the vec.

 Unfortunately we cannot test the derive macro invocation in the same crate, because the macro must be compiled first.
 However, we can test it in our original crate.
-Let's add a test to verify it works.

 We can use Rust's doctests to validate the happy path.
 At the top of `cache_diff/src/lib.rs` add module docs with a doctest that uses our derive macro:

 ```rust
 :::>> print.erb